impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

           Replace the contents of the hold space with the contents of the pattern space.
 ```

 Wondering what "hold space" and "pattern space" are?
-[This StackOverflow answer](https://stackoverflow.com/a/12834372/2143275){:target="_blank" rel="noopener"} tells us:
+[This StackOverflow answer](https://stackoverflow.com/a/12834372/2143275){:target="_blank" rel="noopener" } tells us:

 > When sed reads a file line by line, the line that has been currently read is inserted into the pattern buffer (pattern space).
 Pattern buffer is like the temporary buffer, the scratchpad where the current information is stored.
 When you tell sed to print, it prints the pattern buffer.
 >